 Maybe not all the allegations were true.
 But some of them must be!
 If not this one, than the next one.
 Every day, Trump and his lawyers and allies made new allegations.
 It was impossible to keep up.
 There was a tsunami of fraud.
 We were buried in fraud.
 Trump must be right.
 He won by a “landslide”.
 By “millions” of votes!

 If one allegation fell apart, no worries, there was always another twenty to take its place.
 And besides, Trumpists could always just move the goalpost.
 “The Georgia recount will expose massive fraud, will prove that Dominion machines algorithmically switched votes!”
 When the recount showed that, in fact, the hand count matched the Dominion count, then it was, “We need a second recount.
 That will expose the fraud”.
 When the second recount also validated the result, then it was, “Audit the signatures!
 That’s where the fraud really took place!”
-When a signature matching audit in Cobb county found no fraud, then it was, “Audit the signature matches in Fulton county.
+When a signature matching audit in Cobb county found no fraud, then it was, “Audit the signatures in Fulton county.
 That’s where the fraud is to be found!”

 When a judge rejected a lawsuit, it was because he was an “Obama appointee.”
 When the judge was a Trump appointee, it was because he was a “traitor.”